redpesk-common/canbus-binding/README.md

 ```
 ## Install AFB Websocket CLI client to test the binding.

 You can test it using afb-client-demo CLI tool provided by the RPM package *libafbwsc-dev*.

 You can find this package in your build environment, using docker SDK recommended setup the file is */xdt/build/tmp/deploy/rpm/<your-target-arch>/*.

-Using Renesas RCar Gen2, porter board, you have to copy the file like this if your board is connected to your network and you know its IP address:
+Using Renesas RCar Gen2, Porter board, you have to copy the file like this if your board is connected to your network and you know its IP address:

 ```bash
 $ scp /xdt/build/tmp/deploy/rpm/cortex15hf_neon/libafbwsc-dev-1.0-r0.cortexa15hf_neon.rpm root@<target_IP>:~